civiform/docs/docs/it-manual/sre-playbook/production-database-access.md

 We cache program and question data on the server for active and obsolete versions, so if you're making changes to this data, you may not see updates reflected until you:

 - Dev / staging instance: clear the cache by going to Dev Tools -> Additional tools -> Clear cache
-- Prod instance (in which data shouldn't be maniputlated or should be done with extreme caution): re-start the the application containers to clear the cache
+- Prod instance (in which data shouldn't be manipulated or should be done with extreme caution): re-start the application containers to clear the cache